Concepts in Cruise

 - Manage all your environments centrally so you can promote builds from one environment to the next

-A pipeline allows you to break down a complex build into a sequence of simple stages for fast feedback, exhaustive validation and continuous deployment.
+A pipeline allows you to break down a complex build into a sequence of simple stages for fast feedback, exhaustive validation and deployment.

 How Cruise models distributed work